buchslava/sustainablereading/README.md

 sr := sustainablereading.NewSustainableReading(10, ch)
 ```

 and pass a communication channel into it.
+Pay attention to the first parameter (10).
+This means waiting 10 seconds after trying to fall.
+You can of course choose another one, say 100 or 5 seconds ...

 3. Now you can tell the main logic about new URL (URLs):

 ```go
 sr.Add("http://localhost:3100/data1")